mouaff25/DDR-SLAM/README.md

-Sure, here's a possible template for your Github README file:

 # DDR-SLAM: Simultaneous Localization and Mapping of Differential Drive Robots

 DDR-SLAM is a ROS2-based project that implements Simultaneous Localization and Mapping (SLAM) for differential drive robots.
 The project uses Gazebo Fortress as a simulation environment to test the SLAM algorithm.